Music Education Courses

 Music Education courses include:

-Elementary Methods (K-5) This course is designed to prepare students for teaching general music through the integration of multicultural content and practices related to the learner in an elementary school environment.
+Elementary Methods (K-5) - This course is designed to prepare students for teaching general music through the integration of multicultural content and practices related to the learner in an elementary school environment.
 Emphasis is on leading the young learner to understand musical concepts through singing, playing instruments, moving, reading and writing, creating and listening.
 The course includes a field experience component (observation and teaching) in a general music classroom that is intended to allow participants to apply theoretical principles in a practical setting.

-Introduction to West African Music This course is designed to provide an in-depth analysis of West African culture and history focusing on the musical traditions found in this region of the world.
-General introduction to the study of West African music and dance, the ethnomusicological approach, and classification and symbolism of musical instruments will be presented.
+Introduction to West African Music - This course is designed to provide an in-depth analysis of West African culture and history focusing on the musical traditions found in this region of the world.
+A general introduction to the study of West African music and dance, the ethnomusicological approach, and the classification and symbolism of musical instruments will be presented.
 Moreover, the process of musical innovation and acculturation in West Africa and the impact of technology and communications media on traditional and contemporary musical styles will be examined.

-Middle and Secondary School Methods Study of the organization, pedagogy, and practice of the middle and secondary school general classroom, including a focus on multicultural and popular music.
+Middle and Secondary School Methods - Study of the organization, pedagogy, and practice of the middle and secondary school general classroom, including a focus on multicultural and popular music.
 Field experience includes teaching band and choral rehearsals.
 Students review basic guitar skills throughout the semester while also reviewing their keyboard and recorder skills.

-Instrumental Methods This course provides the prospective instrumental music instructor with the information, materials and techniques for effective teaching and efficient administration of a successful instrumental music program via seminar and field experiences.
+Instrumental Methods - This course provides the prospective instrumental music instructor with the information, materials, and techniques for effective teaching and efficient administration of a successful instrumental music program via seminar and field experiences.

-Foundations of Modern Education This course provides an analysis of the philosophical, anthropological, sociological, economic and historical foundations for the contemporary PreK-12 school system in the United States; more specifically how issues of race, ethnicity, language, gender, disability, sexual orientation, geography, socioeconomics and religion influence the profession of teaching in particular grade-level contexts.
-The content for each section will be focused on the respective program area of the candidates (PreK-4 grades, 4-8 grades, and 7-12 grades).
+Foundations of Modern Education - This course provides an analysis of the philosophical, anthropological, sociological, economic, and historical foundations for the contemporary PreK-12 school system in the United States; more specifically how issues of race, ethnicity, language, gender, disability, sexual orientation, geography, socioeconomics and religion influence the profession of teaching in particular grade-level contexts.
+The content for each section will be focused on the respective program areas of the candidates (PreK-4 grades, 4-8 grades, and 7-12 grades).
 The course addresses the Pa.
 Dept. of Education’s sociocultural standards for English-language learners.

-Technology in the Music Profession Students explore the uses of technology and its application in the music classroom.
-Topics include computer basics, applications software, music 154 hardware and software evaluation, music notation software, sequencing software, MIDI interface devices, telecommunications and multimedia presentation systems.
+Technology in the Music Profession - Students explore the uses of technology and its application in the music classroom.
+Topics include computer basics, applications software, music 154 hardware and software evaluation, music notation software, sequencing software, MIDI interface devices, telecommunications, and multimedia presentation systems.
 Students are provided a series of hands-on experiences with hardware and software to develop the skills and competencies required of the music professional.

-Content Area Literacy for Diverse Classrooms Students are offered opportunities to explore research-based strategies for effectively teaching in inclusive multilingual settings.
+Content Area Literacy for Diverse Classrooms - Students are offered opportunities to explore research-based strategies for effectively teaching in inclusive multilingual settings.
 Instructional best practices will be presented as they relate to differentiating instruction for the plethora of diverse needs in modern-day classrooms.
 There will be a strong focus on exploring and reflecting on methods that are aimed at helping students gain proficiency in reading and writing as a means of accessing and interacting with the curriculum.
-Assessment will be explored, as it offers critical insights for informed and targeted decision making.
+Assessment will be explored, as it offers critical insights for informed and targeted decision-making.

 What are the Requirements for a Degree from Millersville in Music Education?